 Impact

 The Linux kernel BPF subsystem suffers a use‑after‑free condition in the bpf_trampoline_link_cgroup_shim routine.
 When bpf_link_put drops the reference count of a shim link to zero, the associated trampoline program list is not cleaned up immediately.
 During that brief window, another process can invoke bpf_trampoline_link_cgroup_shim and access freed memory, potentially causing kernel memory corruption or a crash.
-The weakness is recorded as CWE‑825.
+The weakness is a use‑after‑free (CWE‑416) and is also noted as CWE‑825 in the advisory.

 Affected Systems

 The vulnerability applies to the Linux kernel.
-The advisory does not enumerate specific kernel versions that contain the defect, so administrators must determine whether their running kernel includes the unpatched bpf_trampoline_link_cgroup_shim code.
-Updating to a kernel that contains the referenced patch commits is the recommended approach.
+The affected versions are kernel 6.0 and all 7.0 release candidates from rc1 through rc7.
+Administrators should verify whether their running kernel includes any of these versions and whether the patch commits that fix the bpf_trampoline_link_cgroup_shim code have been applied; updating to a kernel that contains the referenced patch commits is the recommended approach.

 Risk and Exploitability